geovedi/book-notes/2015/confronting-capitalism.notes.md

   - Examine capitalism's strengths and shortcomings.
   - Propose solutions to improve capitalism's performance.
   - Address the need for concise accounts of economic systems.
-  - Leverage the author's unique background for insights.
+  - Leverage Kotler's unique background for insights.
 - Capitalism's Current State
   - Capitalism is predominant globally.
   - Different countries have varying approaches to capitalism.